I’m sharing the unexpected side effects of chemotherapy that I experienced since my treatment.

-As the months passed, I ticked off the list, being hit hard by some and narrowly escaping others.
-The hair went but nausea was far more bearable that I anticipated.
+As the months passed, I ticked the usual chemotherapy aches and pains off the list, being hit hard by some and narrowly escaping others.
+The hair went but the nausea was far more bearable than I anticipated.

-There were some unexpected side effects in chemotherapy that I felt I was not prepared for.
-Unusual chemo side effects that I could have probably discovered were shared by my peers, if I delved deep enough into the Cancer fighting online forums.
+There were some unexpected side effects after chemotherapy for breast cancer that I felt I was not prepared for.
+Unusual chemo side effects that I could have probably discovered were shared by my peers if I delved deep enough into the Cancer fighting online forums.
 I’d chosen to stop that though, it was too confronting for me.

-One thing to seriously bear in mind is that chemo affects everyone in different ways.
+One thing to seriously bear in mind is that chemo for breast cancer affects everyone in different ways.
 Two individuals can be on the same regime for the same diagnosis and have a completely different journey.
 What effects one massively might not affect another in the slightest.

 I didn’t know that before I started chemo.
 I thought one size fitted all.